bhavyareddykanuganti/cs5293sp22-project0/README.md

 ## Author

 ### Bhavya Reddy Kanuganti
 Email: bhavya.reddy.kanuganti-1@ou.edu

 ## Project Description
 The aim of the project is to download incident summary pdf from [The Norman police department website](https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports) and extract required fields.
 Then using sqlite database has to be created and the extracted data should be inserted into the database.
-The nature of the incident and the number of times it occurs has to be displayed.
+The nature of the incident and the number of times it occurs has to be displayed, the list should be sorted first by the total number of incidents and then alphabetically by nature.

 # Packages Installed
 The following packages were used in the project: